kingabzpro/Creating-Python-Package-using-Jupyter-Notebook/README.md

 # Testing our Package

-Let's test our package directly from the terminal and it seems like everything is working fine.
+We will be running Python kernel within Linius terminal and then test  both classes.
 Well done you have created your first python package.

 ```
 >>> from distributions import Gaussian